oketaiwoesther/Lita-Final-Sales-Project/README.md

 ### How To Used The Data
 - Revenue by Region: Group the Data by region and sum the revenue column, this provides overview of how much revenue each region is generating
 - Units Sold by Region: Group the Data by Region and sum the units sold to identify which regions are moving the most products
-- Average Revenue by Region:
+- Average Revenue by Region:Calculate the Average Revenue per sale in each region to access performance

 ### Data Cleaning and Preparation
 At the beginning of data cleaning and preparation, we carry out the following steps: